 Method:

-For the strawberry jam, simply wash the strawberries and cut off the little green caps, then place them in a food processor together with the maple syrup and the chia seeds.
-Now blend until you get a lovely jam like texture, check for sweetness and add some more maple syrup if needed.
-If you want to add the mint, then add it into the blending process, it really gives the jam a lovely and special flavour.
-Now fill the jam into small jars, close the lid tightly and leave to set in the fridge.
-30 minimum, but best for a few hours or over night.
+1. For the strawberry jam, simply wash the strawberries and cut off the little green caps, place in a food processor along with the maple syrup and chia seeds abd lend until you get a lovely jam like texture.
+Adjust sweetness with more maple to taste.
+Fill the jam into sterilised small jars, close the lid tightly and leave to set in the fridge for 30min but best for a few hours or over night.

-The cashew cream is really simply done, just place the cashew nuts and vanilla pod in a food strong food processor and blend until smooth, I like to add some nut milk to make the cream that little bit creamier.
+2. The cashew cream is really simply done: place the cashew nuts and vanilla pod in a food processor and blend until smooth.
+I like to add some nut milk to make the cream that little bit creamier.
 The blending process will take some time, so please be patient, the cream will get there.
-Unfortunately the cream can only be made in a food processor or some juicers have a nut butter setting, which would work perfectly well too.
-Also fill the cream into a jar with a lid and refrigerate, it will keep for up to 3-4 days.
+Fill the cream into a sterilised jar, close the lid tightly and refrigerate.
+It will keep for up to 3-4 days.

-The scones are also super easy and quickly done, you don’t even need a mixer.
-First mix the maple syrup with the milk and set aside.
-Next, sift the flours, salt and the baking powder into a bowl and add the coconut oil and rub quickly into the flour, creating a fine breadcrumb like consistency.
+3. The scones are also super easy to make, you don’t even need a mixer.
+First combine the maple syrup with the nut milk and set aside.
+Next, sift the flours, salt and the baking powder into a bowl, add the coconut oil and rub into the flour, creating a fine breadcrumb like consistency.

-Now start adding a little milk and work it into the flour mix, keep adding a little at a time working into a smooth dough.
-Buckwheat flour is a very dense flour so you don’t want to over kneed the dough otherwise the scones turn out quite heavy.
-Cover the dough with a kitchen towel and leave the dough to rest for 10-15 minutes.
-If you like scones with raisins you would need to add them to the dry mix first and then add the milk.
-Whilst the dough is having a rest, you can prepare a baking tray, lining it with baking paper.
+4. Now start adding a little milk and work it into the flour mix, keep adding a little at a time working into a smooth dough.
+Buckwheat flour is a very dense type of flour, so you don’t want to overkneed the dough, otherwise the scones turn out quite heavy.
+Cover the dough with a kitchen towel and leave to rest for 10-15 minutes.

-Once the dough is rested, pre-heat the oven at at 220C; role out the dough on a lightly floured work surface until it is approximately 2cm thick.
-Now cut the dough with a pastry cutter and lay out on the prepared baking tray.
-Finally beat the egg and brush the scones to give the a lovely shiny glaze and bake for 12-15 minutes.
+6. Role out the dough on a lightly floured work surface until it is approximately 2cm thick, cut with a pastry cutter and lay out on the prepared baking tray.
+Finally beat the egg in a small bowl and brush the scones to give them a lovely shiny glaze.
+Bake for 12-15 minutes.

-Leave to cool down a little before serving them still warm with the cream and jam.
+7. Serve them with the cream and jam.
 I love an Earl Grey with my scones, such a good combo.

 4 Comments